-Erin Powell – Erin recently started her PhD at UoA with Greg Holwell and I looking at weaponry and mating behaviour of long legged harvestmen.
-Erin will be spending a lot of nights in the caves and forests around Waitomo & will need a lot of help – please get in touch if you can help!
+Erin Powell – Erin is a PhD student at UoA supervised by Greg Holwell, Tony Hickey and I looking at weaponry and mating behaviour of long legged harvestmen.
+Erin is particularly interested in the phsyiological costs of bearing weapons.

 Wee Huixin Renee – Renee did her Honours with Daiqin Li and I at NUS looking at the function of bright colouration in Orsima ichneumon jumping spiders.
 Renee finished in early 2016.